Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Electronic drum kits are already pretty silent on their own.
 Whether the main components feature mesh heads or rubber pads, they most likely won’t be bothering your neighbors.
 It’s always a good thing to either use headphones for silent practice or practice along in a completely silent mode.

-But if you’re experiencing noise louder than usual, or if you’re bothering anyone near you, you can always use cloths or old t-shirts to cover individual components.
+But if you’re experiencing noise louder than usual, or if you’re bothering anyone near you, you can always use clothes or old t-shirts to cover individual components.
 Rubber cymbals most likely won’t need any covering as they’re not as loud compared to the basic components.
 This is also a great option for professional and beginner drummers with limited space.

 2. Low volume cymbals